FabioRosado/100DaysOfCode/log.md

 **Thoughts:**  I'm a little bit confused on how to use the JSON API and other APIS with javascript, I'll need to study and read more about it.
 I got a fun idea to implement the quote generator, it will be more work than needed but will be worth it.
 On the Odin Project I read about arrays in Javascript.

+### Day 92: May 26, 2018 (Freecodecamp, Pandas, opsdroid, the odin project)
+##### Freecodecamp, Pandas, opsdroid, the odin project

+**Today's Progress:** Finished my prototype for the quote & weather project for the freecodecamp.
+Updated my PR for pandas and reviewed a PR in opsdroid.

+**Thoughts:**  I'm excited to start working on the freecodecamp project I really like how the prototype looks and this will be my first time trying to make something out of a design.
+Read about TDD in javascript on the odin project and on dev.to site.